Gentle Summer Day in Cala Rajada: August 7, 2025

 The evening remains mild: around 25°C is expected for the night.
 That's exactly the kind of weather that invites a cozy table in one of the beach bars or a walk to the Punta de n'Amer, where the path glows golden in the last rays of sun.
 Glasses clink at the harbor tables, fishermen talk about the early catches, and somewhere in the background cicadas chirp — a typical, soothing summer sound here on the east coast.

-Whether you spend the day swimming in the crystal-clear water, exploring the coves around Cala Agulla or simply sitting on a bench and watching the boats go by: this August 7 is a small promise of an uncomplicated Mallorcan summer.
+Whether you spend the day swimming in the crystal-clear water, exploring the coves around Cala Agulla or simply sitting on a bench and watching the boats go by: this August 7 is a small promise of an uncomplicated Mallorcan summer, a calm echoed in Mild Late-Summer Weather in Cala Rajada: A Day to Breathe.
 A light sweater for the later evening won't hurt; otherwise the light breeze is enough to make the day perfect.

 Tip from the local editor: The harbor is calmest in the morning — ideal for photos without crowds.
 Late afternoon, a walk toward Capdepera Lighthouse is worth it, when the light warms the rocks and the waves gently lap the shore.